Everyone has different skills, talents and abilities!

 Key Stage 4

 In years 10 and 11, students are prepared for their GCSEs.
-In addition to the core curriculum of English Language and Literature, Maths, Combined Science, core PE and Learning for Life (Year 10), all students choose one academic GCSE from Geography, History, Computing, French or Spanish and three further options subjects.
+In addition to the core curriculum of English Language and Literature, Maths, Combined Science, core PE and Learning for Life (Year 10), all students choose one academic GCSE from Geography, History, Computing, Spanish and two further options subjects.
 These may be GCSE or vocational, which gives them the chance to learn in a practical or academic framework, depending on their personal skills and preferences.
 Subjects such as Art, Textiles, Health & Social Care, Sport Studies and Sociology and many more mean that there is a range of options open for everyone.

 Please contact Hayley Richley (Vice Principal) with any questions you may have about our curriculum.